Arafat245/shelterVim/README.markdown

 ## Installation may vary because World is Dynamic
   Make sure you have curl, git, tmux and bash installed

+  Install Latest Stable Vim as much as possible .

+  No neovim support right now

 ## Installation: